HuangKaibo2017/TranslationPipe/README.md

 # TranslationPipe
 Translation pipe is a small local tool to add standardized word of translation next to the matched key word.
-Request or bug-report is welcome.
+Suggestion and issue-report are welcome! :)

 ## Features
 #### - It accept request links (uri) in an excel file(xlsx), download and standardize the links listed.